 Don’t worry though, it’s not some freaky chicken conspiracy.
 It’s the result of a carefully planned process that occurs in McDonald’s factories.
 A Business Insider video, using footage from a McDonald’s factory in Canada, offers an inside look into nugget production.
 Before it goes to the fryer, the ground chicken breast meat that will become McNuggets goes through a “rolling cookie cutter” machine.
 The cutter ensures that the nuggets-to-be are all the same width and one of four shapes.
 The shapes are the “boot,” the “bell,” the “ball,” and the “bone” (or “bow tie”).
 Check out the video to see the shapes being made.

 But just how different are the four shapes?
 How do you tell your boots from your bow ties?
+Here are some other things you probably didn’t know about McNuggets.

 Well, the ball is round, as you might expect.
 The bone/bow tie looks less like either of those things than like a somewhat warped rectangle.
 The bell is diamond-shaped, and the boot really does look somewhat like a wide boot with a thin toe.
 (Or like a hook, if you flip it over.)
 Though the shapes are somewhat less distinct after the batter is added, see if you can still identify them the next time you get your McNugget fix.